 Complaints in relation to specific Museum policies and procedures

 The Museum operates under various policies and procedures which govern its interactions with a broad range of stakeholders, including members of the public, staff, volunteers, donors, communities, contractors and partner organisations.

 These policies and procedures deal with matters including privacy, intellectual property, information access, acquisition of collection items, return of cultural objects, Indigenous cultural rights, working with vulnerable people, access to Museum buildings, public interest disclosures, and conduct of Museum employees.

 A list of relevant policies and procedures is set out in section 7.2 of this document.
-Some of these include contact details and/or processes in relation to complaints about matters dealt with under those policies or procedures.
+Some of these policies and procedures include specific contact details and/or processes in relation to complaints about matters dealt with under those policies or procedures.

 Complaints about services provided by the Museum